Baby, a 16 Year-Old Domestic Shorthair

 His examination suggests a problem affecting the cerebral cortex, slightly more towards the right side.
 The possible causes included a degenerative brain condition, low blood sugar, brain tumor, nutritional deficiency, brain infection or other less likely cause.

 Blood tests including a CBC, chemistry panel, T4 and urinalysis were unremarkable.
 Thoracic and abdominal radiographs were unremarkable.
-An MRI was performed.
+Magnetic resonance imaging (MRI) was performed.

 This second image is a T1 weighted sagittal image of Baby’s head.
 Contrast agent has been administered.
 The tumor enhances with the contrast agent.
 Note that the tumor appears to grow from the outside and push inward on the brain.
 Furthermore, there is a ‘tail’ at the cranial/dorsal and caudal/dorsal aspects of the mass.
 This is called a ‘dural tail’ sign.
 While a definitive diagnosis cannot be obtained without a biopsy, the most common cause of a large, contrast-enhancing mass with broad-based dural attachment in a 16 year-old cat is a meningioma.

 After discussing the potential risks and benefits of surgery, the owner elected to have the brain tumor removed.
 Dr. Wong removed the tumor with surgery.
 The mass was firm and adhered to the bones of the head.
 A photo of the tumor after surgery is shown here.

 Baby was hospitalized for three days after surgery for pain control, nutritional support and nursing care.
 The biopsy showed that the mass was a meningioma.
 Meningiomas tend to be very slow-growing brain tumors that are often cured by surgery.
 Here is a video of Baby at his two week follow up.
 You can see that he is much more alert and happy.
 He lived to be almost 20.